strapi/strapi/docs/3.0.0-beta.x/getting-started/troubleshooting.md

 ### Is X feature available yet

-You can see the [ProductBoard roadmap](https://portal.productboard.com/strapi) to see which feature requests are currently being worked on and which have not.
+You can see the [ProductBoard roadmap](https://portal.productboard.com/strapi) to see which feature requests are currently being worked on and which have not been started yet.